Spa: Bathing in Greek and Roman times

 The Romans also developed baths in their colonies, taking advantage of the natural hot springs occurring in Europe to construct baths at Aix and Vichy in France, Bath and Buxton in England, Aachen and Wiesbaden in Germany, Baden, Austria, and Aquincum in Hungary, among other locations.
 These baths became centers for recreational and social activities in Roman communities.
 Libraries, lecture halls, gymnasiums, and formal gardens became part of some bath complexes.
 In addition, the Romans used the hot thermal waters to relieve their suffering from rheumatism, arthritis, and overindulgence in food and drink.
 The decline of the Roman Empire in the west, beginning in AD 337 after the death of Emperor Constantine, resulted in Roman legions abandoning their outlying provinces and leaving the baths to be taken over by the local population or destroyed.

-Thus, the Romans elevated bathing to a fine art, and their bathhouses physically reflected these advancements.
-The Roman bath, for instance, included a far more complex ritual than a simple immersion or sweating procedure.
-The various parts of the bathing ritual — undressing, bathing, sweating, receiving a massage, and resting — required separated rooms which the Romans built to accommodate those functions.
+The Roman bathing ritual included undressing, bathing, sweating, receiving a massage, and resting.
+Each procedure required separated, purpose-built rooms.
 The segregation of the sexes and the additions of diversions not directly related to bathing also had direct impacts on the shape and form of bathhouses.
 The elaborate Roman bathing ritual and its resultant architecture served as precedents for later European and American bathing facilities.
 Formal garden spaces and opulent architectural arrangement equal to those of the Romans reappeared in Europe by the end of the 18th century.
 Major American spas followed suit a century later.

 Bathing in medieval times

 With the decline of the Roman Empire, the public baths often became places of licentious behavior, and such use was responsible for the spread rather than the cure of diseases.
 A general belief developed among the European populace was that frequent bathing promoted disease and sickness.
 Medieval church authorities encouraged this belief and made every effort to close down public baths.
 Ecclesiastical officials believed that public bathing created an environment open to immorality and disease.
 Roman Catholic Church officials even banned public bathing in an unsuccessful effort to halt syphilis epidemics from sweeping Europe.
 Overall, this period represented a time of decline for public bathing.

 People continued to seek out a few select hot and cold springs, believed to be holy wells, to cure various ailments.
 In an age of religious fervor, the benefits of the water were attributed to God or one of the saints.
-In 1326, Collin le Loup, an iron-master from Liège, Belgium, discovered the chalybeate springs of Spa, Belgium.
+In 1326, Collin le Loup, an ironmaster from Liège, Belgium, discovered the chalybeate springs of Spa, Belgium.
 Around these springs, a famous health resort eventually grew and the term "spa" came to refer to any health resort located near natural springs.
 During this period, individual springs became associated with the specific ailment that they could allegedly benefit.